-CRA continues to monitor its market capitalization.
-If CRA's market capitalization, plus an estimated control premium, is below its net book value for a period considered to be other-than-temporary, it is possible that CRA may be required to record an impairment of goodwill either as a result of the annual assessment that CRA conducts in the fourth quarter of each fiscal year, or in a future quarter if events or circumstances exist that would more likely than not reduce CRA's fair value below its carrying amount.
-A non-cash goodwill impairment charge would have the effect of decreasing CRA's earnings in such period.
+CRA continues to monitor the fair value of its reporting units.
+If the fair value of a reporting unit is below its net book value for a period considered to be other-than-temporary, it is possible that CRA may be required to record an impairment of goodwill either as a result of the annual assessment that CRA conducts in the fourth quarter of each fiscal year, or in a future quarter if events or circumstances exist that would more likely than not reduce a reporting unit's fair value below its carrying amount.
+A goodwill impairment charge would have the effect of decreasing CRA's earnings in such period.